mxaddict/www.codedmaster.com/content/blog/2026-01-25-using-gemini-cli-for-jekyll-to-zola-migration.md

 ## The Challenge: Front Matter Overhaul

-Jekyll's front matter often includes fields like `description` and `tags` at the top level, while Zola prefers these, along with custom data, within `[extra]` or `[taxonomies]`.
-Standardizing this across numerous posts requires attention to
+Jekyll's front matter is YAML and keeps fields like `description` and `tags` at the top level, while Zola uses TOML, expects tags under `[taxonomies]`, and keeps theme-specific data under `[extra]`.
+Standardizing this across numerous posts requires attention to detail:
-detail:

-- **Dates:** Jekyll dates are often in a YYYY-MM-DD format, while Zola might prefer ISO 8601 or just `YYYY-MM-DD`.
+- **Dates:** Jekyll dates often carry a full timestamp (like `2016-08-07T00:00:00Z`), while I wanted plain `YYYY-MM-DD` dates in Zola.
 - **Tags:** Jekyll's top-level `tags` array needs to become `[taxonomies]\ntags = [...]` in Zola.
 - **New Fields:** Adding `draft`, `author`, `toc`, and `display_published`